138 chapters, all building to this moment.

 This also seems to all imply that Eren felt similarily towards Mikasa, as it wasn’t really clear before.

-Well, this makes the chances of Eren being the father of Historia’s child significantly lower but fingers crossed that Isama can still make this happen because I think it really works for Eren’s character.
+Well, this makes the chances of Eren being the father of Historia’s child significantly lower but fingers crossed that Isayama can still make this happen because I think it really works for Eren’s character.

 Back to the final panel of the chapter, let’s talk about Ymir watching Mikasa kiss Eren.